fahleiro/devicefarm-container-docker-android/README.md

 # Changelog

 ## New
-**included in Dockerfile**:
-  - npm
-  - start web server, emulator preview

 ## Feature
-- [X] now emulator can visualize emulator using web browser at HOST_CONTAINER_IP:30000
+- [X] Web panel to start / stop emulator